-- ➤ It is recommended that the operational definition contain examples from the national learning environment.
-Below follows some examples: - Taught courses in job-related skills provided by the employer at the workplace or in other units belonging to the employer.
-Attending a course, seminar, conference provided by the employer at the workplace or in any of the employer's premises. - Courses, seminars etc provided by an external enterprise (not the employer) with education as its main activity - Courses, seminars etc provided by an external enterprise (not the employer) which main activity is production of goods and services. - Participation in study circles.
-The study circle is defined as a small group of people who meet regularly over a long period of time, plan and organise their studies under the guidance of an approved leader.
-It can also be provided by adult education associations. - Participating in preparatory labour market training as part of a labour market policy programme. - Attending a course, seminar conference provided by trade unions or employers' associations - Attending labour market training provided by the Employment Service Agency - Attending a foreign language course - Attending correspondence courses provided by correspondence institutes - Attending art courses, piano lessons, riding lessons etc. (courses for personal/social reasons). - Music school, driving school or provider of courses about parenthood, hobby activities (for example weaving and sports). - Received instructions or private lessons from a teacher, tutor or adviser
+It is recommended that the operational definition of non-formal education contains examples from the national learning environment.
+Below follow some examples:

+- taught courses on job-related skills, provided by the employer at the workplace or in other units belonging to the employer; - courses, seminars, etc. provided by an external enterprise (not the employer, with education as its main activity); - courses, seminars, etc. provided by an external enterprise (not the employer, with main activity other than education, e.g. production of goods and services); - study circles small groups of people who meet regularly over a long period of time, plan and organise their studies under the guidance of an approved leader.
+This type of non-formal learning activity can also be provided by adult education associations. - training preparing for the labour market (e.g. as a part of a labour market policy programme); - course, seminar, conference provided by trade unions or employers' associations; - labour market training provided by the Employment Service Agency; - foreign language course; - correspondence courses provided by correspondence institutes; - art courses, piano lessons, riding lessons, driving school, hobbies courses, etc. (for personal/social reasons); - instructions or private lessons from a teacher, tutor or adviser.

 A national list of widely known courses or institutions providing non-formal education could be used for asking this question (e.g. adult education institutions).
-This could be completed with a reference to well known national examples of seminars, conferences etc.
+This could be completed with a reference to well-known national examples of seminars, conferences etc.